The Vercel Git Integrations provide the following benefits:

 - Preview Deployments for every push.

-- Production Deployments for the most recent changes from the default branch.
+- Production Deployments for the most recent changes from the Production Branch.

 - Instant rollbacks when reverting changes assigned to a custom domain.

-When merging to the default branch, a Production Deployment is made, making the latest changes available to assigned custom domains automatically.
+main is the Production Branch.
+When merging to the Production Branch, a Production Deployment is made, making the latest changes available to assigned custom domains automatically.